Mississippi Artist Roster Application Process

 Re-Evaluation Of Active Roster Artists

 Artists who are currently members of the Roster are required to re-apply every three years in order to maintain their membership in the program.
+This roster term runs with the MAC fiscal year.
+For example, artists who submit their applications in October 2022 must re-apply by June 1, 2025.
 The reapplication process is the same as the initial application process.

 How To Apply

 Apply online using MAC’s eGRANT system.
 Faxed, mailed, or emailed applications are not accepted.
 If you are new to eGRANT, please refer to MAC’s video guide on how to create an account.
 Please review the guides and video tutorials available on MAC’s Frequently Asked Questions page, then contact MAC staff if you have any questions.

 This application process will require submission of the following items:

 - Narrative (two-page maximum) in which you describe the programs you offer, such as performances, workshops or master classes.
 Please also include your technical requirements, fee structure, and how you promote yourself or your group.